homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 ### Security

 - The eBPF verifier ensures that the program is safe to run.
 It does this by starting from the first instruction and descending down all possible paths, while observing the state change of the registers and the stack.
-It also checks for unreachable instruction such as code after infinite loops.
+It also checks for unreachable instructions such as code after infinite loops.
 You can learn more about the verification process here: [https://docs.kernel.org/bpf/verifier.html](https://docs.kernel.org/bpf/verifier.html).
 - eBPF code is run in a virtual machine with memory constraints, allowing for sandboxed execution of programs in the kernel.

 ### Dynamic loading

 - eBPF programs can be dynamically loaded and unloaded from the kernel.
 It can trace current as well as older processes as soon as it attached to the appropriate hook.
-This is the reason behind eBPF's growing popularity in cloud-native environments, as it provides instant visibility of all process in containers as well as the host once it is loaded and attached.
+This is the reason behind eBPF's growing popularity in cloud-native environments, as it provides instant visibility of all processes in containers as well as the host, once it is loaded and attached.

 ### Ease of use and Community